 Aesthetics of the website.
 Consider if the design is aesthetically attractive as well as whether it is consistent with the client’s brand and voice.
 Portfolios that effectively express corporate objectives should be sought.

 Usability.
 Make a point of seeing the real sites, rather than depending on screenshots in a designer’s portfolio to make your decision.
 Check to see whether the websites load fast, have a pleasing aesthetic appearance, and are simple to browse.
 Don’t forget to assess the websites’ responsiveness on mobile devices as well.

 Functionality.
 Investigate other portfolios with functionality that is comparable to yours.
 For example, if you want to establish an eCommerce website, seek applicants who have experience in the development of eCommerce websites.
 You have the option of being as descriptive as you wish.
-If you want a contact form that has checkboxes, look for designers that have already designed forms with similar elements in mind.

 Potential in general.
 You don’t simply want a lovely website; you want a business-generating engine that also happens to be visually appealing to visitors.
 As a result, while reviewing portfolios, pay particular attention to the call-to-action buttons and how the websites assist in generating revenue.
 You may also lookup the Google rating of each website.